 PCP is very addictive and can cause psychological dependence, tolerance, and cravings.
 Regular users may experience memory loss, depression, weight loss, and speech and learning disabilities.
 It may take several months or longer for these effects to subside.

 Like many sedatives, PCP is especially dangerous when taken in combination with other sedatives, such as sleeping pills, alcohol, or benzodiazepines.
-In severe case, users may become suicidal or violent and must be monitored and/or restrained.
+In severe cases, users may become suicidal or violent and must be monitored and/or restrained.

 Treatment for Angel Dust Addiction